5jt/dyalog-cookbook/manuscript/03_structure.md

 I> `⍟` denotes a namespace, `○` a class.
 These are the characters (among others) you can use to tell the editor what kind of object you wish to create, so for a class `)ed ○ Foo`.
 Press F1 with the cursor on `)ed` in the session for details.

 Note that we keep the user interface (`UI`) separate from the business logic.
 This is considered good practise because whatever you believe right now, you will almost certainly consider to exchange a particular type of UI (say .NET Windows forms) against a different one (say HTML+JavaScript).
 This is difficult in any case but much easier when you separate them right from the start.
+However, our application is so simple that we collect all its code in a namespace script `MyApp` in order to save one level in the namespace hirarchy.
+If this were to be a serious project then you would not do this even if the amount of code is small, because application tend to change and grow over time, sometimes significantly, so you would be better prepared to have, say, a namespace `MyApp` that contains, say, a namespace script `engine` with all the code.

 The objects in the root are 'public'.
 They comprise `MyApp` and objects other applications might use.
 (You might add another application that uses `#.Utilities`) Everything else is encapsulated within `MyApp`.
 Here's how to refer in the `MyApp` code to these different categories of objects.